And more specifically, who are the ones that are considered generally to produce the best quality?

 That way you can understand what I’m actually doing with the list.

-Best Class A RV Brands – Gassers VS Diesel Pushers
+Best Class A RV – Gassers VS Diesel Pushers

-First of all, you’ve got to understand that when we’re comparing Class A motorhomes you have to kind of separate it out between gasoline engine Class A’s and diesel engine Class A’s.
+First of all, you’ve got to understand that when we’re comparing Class A motorhomes you have to kind of separate it out between gasoline engine Class A’s and diesel pusher Class A motorhomes.
 They’re really different vehicles.

 The manufacturing process is different.
 And what they’re including and what they’re not including is different on each one and so on.

-So I’m going to break them out between gasoline manufacturer brands and diesel manufacturer brands.
+So I’m going to break them out between gas Class A RVs and diesel pusher Class A’s.

-For instance, suppose you buy a Class A motorhome that’s about $150,000 new.
+For instance, suppose you buy a Class A RV motorhome that’s about $150,000 new.

 Then you can’t honestly compare that with a similar type of Class A that costs three or four times more.